nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     - **Cons**:
         - **Restrictive**: Limits effectiveness for users who don't recall exact names.
         - **User Unfriendliness**: Requires exact input.

-##### Conclusion
-The `findteam` command offers a user-friendly way to search for teams by keywords.
-It demonstrates thoughtful design in handling user inputs, error scenarios, and model integration for effective data retrieval and display.

 _{more aspects and alternatives to be added}_